Polynomial¶

 Training accuracy is evaluated on the data used for fitting the polynomial.
 Testing accuracy is evaluated on new data if it is provided by the

-arguments (both must be provided together).- Parameters
+X_testandy_testarguments (both must be provided together).- Parameters:

 X_test (numpy.ndarray, optional) – An ndarray with shape (number_of_observations, dimensions), containing new data

-data (optional).y_test (numpy.ndarray, optional) – An ndarray with shape (number_of_observations, 1) containing new
+X_testdata (optional).y_test (numpy.ndarray, optional) – An ndarray with shape (number_of_observations, 1) containing new

-data (optional).metric (str, optional) – An optional string containing the scoring metric to use.
+y_testdata (optional).metric (str, optional) – An optional string containing the scoring metric to use.
 Avaliable options are:

-- Returns
+- Returns:

 float – If

-.
+X_testandy_testareNone.
 The training score of the model, output as a float.tuple – If

-are given.
+X_testandy_testare given.
 Tuple containing the train and test scores of the model.

-- get_skewness_and_kurtosis()[source]#
+- get_skewness_and_kurtosis()[source]¶

 Computes the skewness and kurtosis of the model.

-- Returns
+- Returns:

 Tuple containing two floats; the approximated skewness and kurtosis from the polynomial fit.

-- Return type
+- Return type:

-- get_summary(filename=None, tosay=False)[source]#
+- get_summary(filename=None, tosay=False)[source]¶

 A simple utility that writes a file summarising what the polynomial approximation has determined.

-- get_total_sobol_indices()[source]#
+- get_total_sobol_indices()[source]¶

 Computes the total Sobol’ indices.

-- Returns
+- Returns:

 Array of length d (number of input parameters) of total Sobol’ indices.

-- Return type
+- Return type:

-- get_weights()[source]#
+- get_weights()[source]¶

 Computes quadrature weights.

-- Returns
+- Returns:

 Array of the corresponding quadrature weights with shape (number_of_samples, 1).

-- Return type
+- Return type:

-- plot_model_vs_data(ax=None, sample_data=None, metric='adjusted_r2', show=True)[source]#
+- plot_model_vs_data(ax=None, sample_data=None, metric='adjusted_r2', show=True)[source]¶

 Plots the polynomial approximation against the true data.
 See

-for full description.
+plot_model_vs_data()for full description.

-- plot_parameters(ax=None, cols=2, show=True)[source]#
+- plot_parameters(ax=None, cols=2, show=True)[source]¶

 Plots the probability density functions for all Parameters within a Polynomial.
 See

-for full description.
+plot_parameters()for full description.

-- plot_polyfit_1D(ax=None, uncertainty=True, output_variances=None, number_of_points=200, show=True)[source]#
+- plot_polyfit_1D(ax=None, uncertainty=True, output_variances=None, number_of_points=200, show=True)[source]¶

 Plots a 1D only polynomial fit to the data.
 See

-for full description.
+plot_polyfit_1D()for full description.

-- plot_sobol(ax=None, order=1, show=True, labels=None, kwargs={})[source]#
+- plot_sobol(ax=None, order=1, show=True, labels=None, kwargs={})[source]¶

 Plots a polynomial’s Sobol’ indices of a given order.
 See

-for full description.
+plot_sobol()for full description.

-- plot_sobol_heatmap(parameters=None, show=True, ax=None)[source]#
+- plot_sobol_heatmap(parameters=None, show=True, ax=None)[source]¶

 Generates a heatmap showing the first and second order Sobol indices.
 See

-for full description.
+plot_sobol_heatmap()for full description.

-- plot_total_sobol(ax=None, show=True, labels=None, kwargs={})[source]#
+- plot_total_sobol(ax=None, show=True, labels=None, kwargs={})[source]¶

 Plots a polynomial’s total-order Sobol’ indices.
 See

-for full description.
+plot_total_sobol()for full description.

-- set_model(model=None, model_grads=None)[source]#
+- set_model(model=None, model_grads=None)[source]¶

 Computes the coefficients of the polynomial via the method selected.